asso-msn/msn-web/README.md

 functionality is provided by Flask.
 Database ORM is provided by SQLAlchemy.
 We recommend getting familiar with those first.

+This project leverages [Tina's sssimp][sssimp] for several file handling features, such as Markdown conversions, and loading of data files (JSON, YAML, ...).

 ### Running locally

 If you do not have Python 3.10 or later provided by your OS, we recommend using